sanjaikumarv/interview-preparation-docs/Javascript.md

 * Engine : A JavaScript engine that reads, optimizes, and executes JavaScript code.
 These engines power modern web browsers and server-side environments

 * Run time : A JavaScript runtime provides an environment where JavaScript code can execute.
 It includes the JavaScript engine along with additional tools and libraries

+## What is hoiesting  and how to it works?

+## What is event loop in js

+## What is diff between setTimeout and setIntertval?

+## What are the latest js features?
+let rest spread,tmplate str arr fn ,promise

+## What scnario using let variable?

+## What is shallow cloning and deep cloning?

+## What is diff between map and reduce?

+## Diff between promise and callback?